alejandrariscob/SRK_Method/README.md

 # Copyright
-Copyright (C): Ing.
-Alejandra Risco B, Guayaquil, Ecuador.
+Copyright: Alejandra Risco Bravo, Guayaquil, Ecuador.

 This work aims to be a guide for undergrad students who are learning thermodynamics.